steveshead/php_json_login_registration/README.md

 - **Member**
   - Can access their dashboard
   - Can view and edit their profile
+  - Can upload and manage their profile photo
   - Cannot access admin features

+### Profile Photo Management

+- Users can upload a profile photo from their profile page
+- Supported formats: JPG, JPEG, PNG, and GIF
+- Maximum file size: 2MB
+- If no photo is uploaded, a default avatar is displayed
+- The custom file input is styled to match the overall design of the application

 ## Security Considerations